AVEVA/sample-adh-pi_to_adh_read_only_data-python/README.md

 ```
 Note that since `IsSubstituted` is True it is still included in both responses while the other values are excluded when not accepting verbose values.

-When using the python sample library, this option is configurable when creating the `OCSClient` object by providing True or False for the `accept_verbosity` constructor parameter, or by calling the setter method
+When using the python sample library, this option is configurable when creating the `ADHClient` object by providing True or False for the `accept_verbosity` constructor parameter, or by calling the setter method
 ```python
 client.acceptverbosity = False
 ```